shannon-grant/campaign_game/README.md

 An app where users can answer trivia style questions to contribute money to their favorite charitable causes.
 In the process, users can also make money for themselves.

+Installation
+1) Clone the repository
+2) Navigate to the campaign game folder in your terminal
+3) Run bundle install to update necessary gems
+4) Enter ruby bin/run.rb into the command line of your terminal to start

 User stories: